madphysicist/imprint/doc/tutorials/getting_started.rst

 ==========================

-The second file we will create for this example is the :ref:`main configuration <configuration-ipc>`.
-This file will tell the :ref:`introduction-layers-engine` what to do, as well as setting up the :ref:`keywords-user`, like *What*, required by the :ref:`template <t_start-template>`.
+The second file we will create for this example is the :ref:`program configuration <configuration-ipc>`.
+This file tells the :ref:`introduction-layers-engine` what to do, in addition to setting up the :ref:`keywords-user`, like *What*, required by the :ref:`template <t_start-template>`.
 Here is our configuration file: